How to Make Folded Paper Star Ornaments — Easy Step-by-Step Guide

 12. 12

-Once the glue is dry, your folded paper star ornament is ready to be hung or displayed!
+Once the glue is fully dry, your folded paper star ornament is ready to be hung or displayed!
+You can gently shape the points if needed.

 Tips & Troubleshooting

-• 2Experiment with different types of paper, such as patterned scrapbook paper or metallic cardstock, for varied visual effects.
+• 2Experiment with different types of paper, such as patterned scrapbook paper, metallic cardstock, or even recycled paper, for varied visual effects.
+Each paper type will lend a unique texture and aesthetic to your finished star.

-• 3To create a 3D effect, make multiple stars and glue them together at their points.
+• 3To create a more dramatic 3D effect, make multiple stars and glue them together at their points.
+You can layer them, offset them slightly, or arrange them in a cluster for a fuller, more visually interesting ornament.

-• 4If using liquid glue, be careful not to use too much, as it can make the paper warp.
+• 4If using liquid glue, be careful not to use too much, as it can make the paper warp and become difficult to handle, potentially ruining the crisp folds.
+A thin, even application with a fine-tip applicator is best.

 Related Activities You Might Enjoy